learn-co-curriculum/dsc-project-template/README.md

 ![bluebrint2](images/blueprint.png)

-This repository is like a blueprint, providing sturcture for your first data science project.
+This repository is like a blueprint, providing structure for your first data science project.
 This will allow you to focus less on formatting and organization, and more on the _analysis and communication skills_ that will support your progress through the course.

 The template provided here is designed to help support your group collaboration and make your projects portfolio-ready.
 Employers will often review your GitHub projects, sometimes _before_ an interview, to judge the quality of your work.
 To set you up for success, we ask you to model your Module 1 project off of this repository.
 Your repositories for future projects will build on this foundation as you proceed through the course.

 ## Repository Contents

 - TEMPLATE_README: An example of a Readme for your project
   - This should be an brief overview of your whole project
 - `dsc-mod1-project-template.ipynb`: A starter Jupyter Notebook
   - Inside the notebook, there is some text and `| guiding questions within lined sections |` that you should answer in narrative form